Official websites use .gov

 Benefits of our work

 Links between eDNA, ocean acidification, and other ocean properties will provide a deeper understanding of environmental drivers of biodiversity.
-These relationships can inform predictions of biodiversity patterns and guide the management of key habitats in the Gulf of Mexico, and help us adapt to changing ocean conditions.
+These relationships can inform predictions of biodiversity patterns and guide the management of key habitats in the Gulf of America, and help us adapt to changing ocean conditions.

 Image courtesy of Thayer Mahan, Inc., Kraken Robotics, and the NOAA Office of Ocean Exploration and Research